There are a few things to consider when bringing a new pet fish to your home tank, or when transporting the aquatic animal to a new location.

 Cardinal tetras are very susceptible to stress, which is why they often die during transportation.

 Bettas and goldfish, on the other hand, are quite hardy, which is why they can live in a bag for much longer and often survive 2-day shipments.
+Nature has built Goldfish to survive pollution because they produce more fish waste in general.
+Betta fish, on the other hand, are better at taking oxygen in.

 Furthermore, saltwater fish seem to be much more prone to dying during shipping compared to freshwater fish.